LANREOTIDE ACETATE injection

 After 48 weeks of treatment with lanreotide at 4-week intervals, 43% (27/63) of the acromegalic patients in this study achieved normal age-adjusted IGF-1 concentrations.
 Mean IGF-1 concentrations after treatment completion were 1.3 ± 0.7 times the upper limit of normal compared to 2.5 ± 1.1 times the upper limit of normal at baseline.

-Table 5: Overall Efficacy Results Based on GH and IGF-1 Levels by Treatment Phase in Study 2
+Table 5: Overall Efficacy Results Based on GH and IGF-1 Levels by Treatment Phase in Patients with Acromegaly in Study 2

 * Last Observation Carried Forward